dspringuel-va/blog-posts/netlify/README.md

 In any cases, the user can publish any deploy living on Netlify.
 That means that every deploy created from any branch can be published into production by a click of a button.
 Publishing a deploy into production is a matter of seconds.
 For example, if there was a bad push into production, a Netlify user can roll it back by publishing the previous version to have a clean application in production while the problem is being fixed.

 At any given time, there will be only only one deploy published in production.
 However, each individual deploy is also hosted online.
 Netlify exposes those deploys by specifying a prefix in the URL for each of them.
-For example, individual deploy can be accessed by prefixing the commit hash in the URL; deploys referring to a branch's head can also be access by prefixing the branch name in the URL; deploys referred in a pull request can be accessed by prefixing 'deploy-preview-' + the pull request number.
+For example, individual deploy can be accessed by prefixing the commit hash in the URL; deploys referring to a branch's head can also be access by prefixing the branch name in the URL; deploys referred in a pull request can be accessed by prefixing 'deploy-preview-' + *pull request number* in the URL.

 ### Deploy Previews

 Each time there a pull request against the production branch, Netlify creates another deploy called 'Deploy Previews'.
 There is a 1:1 mapping between deploy previews and pull requests on the repository.
 Netlify also integrates with GitHub to expose a link (within the pull request's page) to the preview version.
 That means that the reviewer can see an actual live preview for the pull request, which gives a good context to give meaningful comments.

 ## Other features
-I think the following features are not as meaningful as the deployment, but still worth mentionning.
+I think the following features are not as meaningful as the deployment feature, but still worth mentionning.

 ### Split Testing
 From the [docs](https://www.netlify.com/docs/split-testing/):